billbrod/foveated-metamers/README.md

     }
 }
 ```

+Every `create_metamers` job will use a certain number of gpus, as
+given by `resources.gpu` for that job.
+In the snippet above, you can
+see that we use it to determine how many gpus to request from the job
+scheduler.
+On a local machine, `snakemake` will similarly use it to
+make sure you don't run two jobs that require 3 gpus each if you only
+have 4 gpus total, for example.
+Similarly, `resources.mem` provides an
+estimate of how much memory (in GB) the job will use, which we use
+similarly when requesting resources above.
+This is just an estimate
+and, if you find yourself running out of RAM, you may need to increase
+it in the `get_mem_estimate` function in `Snakefile.`

 If you don't have a cluster available and instead have several
 machines with GPUs so you can split up the jobs, that `dummy.txt` file